FakePicasso1/test-for-A2-4407/README.md

 If there is a tie, the script prints all tied results in a clear format.

+## Expected Output

+the expected output should be similar to:

+Most frequent video, ID: id4667
+Mean number of views: 2355595.97
+Max dislikes video, ID: id2798
+Highest engagement rate video, ID: id2282, dated: 2018-01-04 Least sentiment rate video, ID: id2219, dated: 2017-12-13

+If there are ties, all tied results are printed in the same clear format.
 ## Testing

 The scripts were tested using the CITS4407 Docker environment.